RudiCamilleri/mita/README.md

 ## Running the smart contract:

-6. Open command prompt window and write "ganache-cli" and press enter.
+6. Launch command prompt window and write "ganache-cli" and press enter.

 7. In the ganache-cli output under "Available Accounts", copy the address at (0) and paste it in the "truffle-config.js" file next to the "from" key